Everything you ever wanted to know about our famous Leonidas Belgian chocolate and more.

 All of our traditional Belgium Ballotin Chocolate Boxes can be gift wrapped, you can choose between different wrappings and we also have seasonal variations.
 All wrapped boxes are finished off with a hand tied luxury Leonidas ribbon.

 If desired, our Leonidas presentation boxes can be delivered unwrapped as the boxes are beautifully decorated in gold with Leonidas insignia throughout, including a Leonidas ribbon to finish it off.

-We would welcome your product review and will credit your account with 10 loyalty points for a review.
-We would ask that you only review boxes of chocolates or fudge that you have purchased.
+We would welcome your product review and will credit your account with 5 loyalty points for a review.
+We would ask that you only review boxes of chocolates or fudge that you have purchased and one review per product.
 To leave a review please go the product details page of the chocolates you have purchased, on the left-hand side (under the add to shopping basket box icon) please see the write a review link.

 It all depends on what type of allergy you have.
 Some Leonidas products contain allergens (gluten or nuts for instance).
 If you have a food allergy, simply send us an e-mail and we'll be happy to tell you which chocolates are safe for the allergy you specify.

 Alcohol: Leonidas products may contain Alcohol.

 Eggs and egg derivatives (albumin): Some Leonidas products contain eggs.
 Please see our Flavour & Allergy Guide for further details.

 Gluten: Gluten is a molecule found in cereals such as wheat, barley, oats and their derivatives such as malt and starch.
 Some Leonidas products are made with ingredients that contain gluten and that may contain traces of gluten.
 All Leonidas products are made in factories where gluten is present.